Served: More than 2 years

-More shots were fired intermittently during the night of the 16th without any injuries.
-But, 45-year-old Deputy Marshal Gabriel Bolden was found taking shelter in a residence in Taylor Alley.
-He had been shot in the bowels on October 14th.
+On the 16th, former Deputy U.S. Marshal Gabriel Bolden was found taking shelter in a residence in Taylor Alley.
+He had been shot in the bowels on the 14th.
 There was little hope for his recovery.
 Bolden advised that two other deputy marshals were wounded, one in the arm and one in the leg, but did not identify them or their locations.

-Across from that residence they found Edward Gaines, a thirty-year-old black male, shot through the shoulder and out the chest.
+Across from that residence they found Edward Gaines, a 30-year-old black male, shot through the shoulder and out the chest.
 James Wallace was found with a bullet wound to the arm at Taylor Alley and Budd Street.
 Sarah Fletcher, an innocent bystander, was also found shot in the leg.

 October 17, 1884

-He was survived by his wife, Catherine Gorman; daughter, Claudia Gorman (20); and at least one sibling, Mary Rhinner (37).
+He was survived by his wife, Catherine Gorman; daughter, Claudia Gorman (20); sister, Mrs. Mary Rhinner (37); and two brothers.
 Upon hearing of his death at 6:30 a.m. at her home on John Street near Betts Street, Mrs. Rhinner fell to the floor and died.
-She was survived by four children.
+Four children survived her.

 On November 3, 1884, Coroner Muscroft ruled that Patrolman Gorman was murdered, having died from infection of a bullet wound inflicted by Offord.

 On November 5, 1884, Offord appeared before Judge Fitzgerald represented by John P. Murphy.
-Several witnesses testified for the prosecution including two who saw Offord shoot Patrolman Gorman.
+Several witnesses testified for the prosecution including two who saw Offord shoot him.
 The judge bound him over for Murder in the 1st Degree.
 On December 3, 1884, Offord was indicted by the Grand Jury for Murder of the 2nd Degree.
 He was arraigned in Common Pleas Court on December 9, 1884.

 If you know of any information, artifacts, archives, or images regarding these officers or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.